 In addition to career and motherhood, I’ve practiced yoga and dabbled in foreign languages.
 Born in a taxi in Manhattan, I studied at the Bronx High School of Science, Harvard University, and the University of California at Berkeley.

 To see some of my past writing about science museums, click here.
-To read my blog about living in a continuing care retirement community (CCRC) and other issues of interest to mature women, click here.
+To read my blog about living in a continuing care retirement community and other issues of interest to mature women, click here.
 Sign up for my monthly newsletter here.